 Chinese Holidays and Festivals 2015

-The Spring Festival, better know as the Chinese New Year, is the most important holiday in China.
+The Spring Festival, better known as the Chinese New Year, is the most important holiday in China.
 According to national tradition, everyone is supposed to visit their relatives.
 Most factories have at least a one-week break during the 2015 Chinese New Year; even restaurants are closed.
-It is highly inadvisable to do business in China in this particular period.
+It is not advised to do business in China in this particular period.

-This festival symbolizes the End of the Spring Festival (Chinese New Year).
+This festival symbolizes the end of the Spring Festival (Chinese New Year).
 The Chinese celebrate by carrying red paper lanterns, visiting temples, and spending time with their families.
-It is a normal working day.
+It is a typical working day.

 Also called Tomb Sweeping Day, this holiday is devoted to dead ancestors.
 It’s observed widely in every part of China.
 It is an opportunity to honor one’s ancestors at gravesites.

 The Qingming Festival is an official holiday.
-In 2015, it falls on Sunday, the 5th of April.
+In 2015, it falls on Sunday, April 5.

 The first day of May is a public holiday in China.
 It is the International Workers’ Day.
-Nowadays, the holiday lasts for only 3 days, and the following day, the 4th of May, is a normal working day.
+Nowadays, the holiday lasts for only three days, and the following day, May 4, is a typical working day.

 This is a Chinese sporting event deeply rooted in China’s ancient history.
 To commemorate the deceased Chinese poet Qu Yuan, dragon boat races are organized all over China.
-The Dragon Boat Festival starts on the 20th of June and ends on the 22nd of June.
+The Dragon Boat Festival starts on June 20 and ends on June 22.
 All three days are holidays in China.

 During this festival, the Chinese celebrate the end of the harvest.
 It’s traditionally held during a full moon, and every year it is a different day.
 It’s common to give mooncakes to friends and family members.
-The Mid-Autumn Festival falls on the 27th of September in 2015.
+The Mid-Autumn Festival falls on September 27, 2015.
 Three days are non-working days: September 25 to 27.

 The Chinese National Holiday celebrates the founding of the People’s Republic in 1949.
 During this holiday, all people enjoy seven consecutive days off.
 This is the longest holiday in the Chinese Year of the Goat.